NoobLad/hyperapp-context/README.md

 ## Why ?

 To provide a way to pass implicit parameters to components.
-The most important use i see is to provide a simple way to implement react-redux like pattern to provide the state (or part of it) to connected components without the use of global variables.
+One of the uses i see is to provide a simple way to implement react-redux like pattern to provide the state (or part of it) to connected components without the use of global variables.

 Another example could be for a router, to permit to use an action to change the url like this :
 ```js